Terms and conditions

 3. A Customer who places an order via the Shop Website completes the order selecting the Goods in which the Customer is interested.
 Goods are added to the order by choosing the command “ADD TO CART” under the given Good presented on the Shop Website.
 Once having completed the entire order and having specified the way of Delivery and the payment details in the “CART”, the Customer places the order by sending the order form to the Seller by clicking the “PLACE ORDER” button.
 Each time, before the Customer sends the order to the Seller, the Customer is informed about the total price for the selected Goods and the Delivery as well as about all additional costs which the Customer is obliged to bear in relation to the Sales Agreement.

-6. After the conclusion of the Sales Agreement, the terms and conditions of the Sales Agreement concluded are confirmed, made available, recorded and secured by sending the Customer an e-mail containing the confirmation of the conclusion of the Sales Agreement along with the order specification and an attachment containing these regulations in a pdf file.
+9. Upon conclusion of the Sales Agreement, the terms of the concluded Sales Agreement shall beconfirmed, made available, recorded and secured by sending the Customer an email containingconfirmation of the conclusion of the Sales Agreement, together with the order specification and anattachment in the form of these Terms and Conditions in a PDF file.

 §5.
 Payment for the Goods and the Delivery Costs